mishe-schemmann/thingforward-io-site/source/blog/2016-11-28-Installing-PlatformIO-and-usb_serial-in-a-Linux-VM-using-Vagrant.html.markdown

 * VirtualBox
 * Vagrant

-## Determine USB port of your board
+## Determine the USB port of your board

 Plug in your board into a free USB port.